-Located in Bali's Seminyak region, Katamama is the first of three new beachfront hotels launching on the island by hotel group PTT Family.
+Located in the Desa Potato Head resort village in Bali's Seminyak region, Katamama is the first of three new beachfront hotels launching on the island by hotel group PTT Family, which owns the Potato Head hospitality chain.

 Andra Matin previously worked with the brand to design the nearby Potato Head Beach Club – a popular party venue conceived as a modern take on the Colosseum – so he was an obvious choice for the company's first Bali hotel.